Sentencing Reform in New South Wales

-In recent years, New South Wales courts have recognised that while a severe custodial sentence is an essential method of retribution and deterrence for serious crime, it is not an appropriate means for dealing with every offence or every offender.
+In recent years, New South Wales courts have recognised that while a severe custodial sentence is an essential method of dealing with serious crime, it is not an appropriate means for dealing with every offence or every offender.
 Incarceration, it is felt, should be reserved for criminal offenders who are a serious risk to the community; who have repeatedly offended; or where the seriousness of their offence warrants full-time imprisonment.
 Sentencing reform has therefore become a priority for the NSW Government.

 There has been a significant shift in recent years towards alternative sentencing options.
 The modern view of sentencing is to facilitate the rehabilitation of offenders by dealing with as many as possible through community-based sentencing options.

-- Intensive Correction Order – Another sentencing option is for the Court to sentence an offender to a term of imprisonment that they may serve in the community, under strict supervision by NSW Corrective Services.
+Another sentencing option is for the court to sentence an offender to a term of imprisonment that they may serve in the community, under strict supervision by NSW Corrective Services.

 If a Magistrate imposes an ICO, the offender will be required to comply with supervision from Community Corrections Officers who will monitor their compliance with any conditions imposed on the sentence, such as a ban on the consumption of drugs and/or alcohol; community service; home detention; and/or curfews.
 They may also be ordered to undertake community work and/or rehabilitation, or they may be required to attend intervention programs to address the underlying causes of their offending behaviour.

 These orders are designed to increase the prospects of offender rehabilitation and to reduce the risk of their reoffending.
 An ICO will not generally be available for the following offences:

 - Sexual Assault